Annoying Habits Your Trainer Wishes You’d Avoid

 What are you doing that really gets under the skin of your trainer?
 No, not you?
 You may think you’re the best client, but how many of these bad behaviours are you guilty of?
+These are personal trainer pet peeves.

 Working with a personal trainer can be key to reaching your fitness goals, They can be a tremendous source of knowledge and encouragement.
 We got to thinking though, that trainers probably filter out a lot of the things we and other people at the gym do; things they bite their tongue about but really wish we knew.
 Yes, not wiping down machines after using them is a common pet peeve, but a lot of these gripes are ones that opened up our eyes.
 Noted, and let’s work on being better clients, both for our trainers and ourselves.